-In Australia, the funds invested ethical investment strategies has increased by over 188% in the last two years, to over AUD $187 billion dollars (1).
-Worldwide growth also continues, with USD $70 trillion dollars of assets managed by organisations that are signatories to the UN Principles for Responsible Investment (PRI) (2).
+In Australia, the funds invested ethical investment strategies is now worth over AUD $980 billion dollars (1).
+Worldwide growth also continues, with USD $86 trillion dollars of assets managed by organisations that are signatories to the UN Principles for Responsible Investment (PRI) (2).

 The increase in demand for ethical investment is due to

 High profile examples of poor management of environmental, social, governance (ESG) and ethical issues by companies, impacting shareholder value

 Growing demand from consumers to align retirement savings with their beliefs and values